SamarthAgarwal9/node-hello/README.md

 # To manage the cloud native microservices we have to make sure some things

-1 Scale on demand
+-> Scale on demand
-2 Self-heal of deployment
+-> Self-heal of deployment
-3 upport zero-downtime rolling updates
+-> Support zero-downtime rolling updates
-4 Run anywhere
+-> Run anywhere

 And Kubernetes provides all of them.
 It is called the OS of the cloud.